ganioc/lora-mgr-ts/README.md

 ## Config File

 Save jwt to config.json, so we don't have to query token everytime.
-Every time axios used, jwt token will be checked , otherwise it will be updated.
+Every time axios is used, jwt token will be checked , otherwise it will be updated.

 ```
 config/config.json